Yerba Buena Steam Tram: Opening

-On November 15, 1915, a law was passed that allowed the Executive Power of Tucumán (at the time, Governor Ernesto Padilla) to create a freight and passenger rail line to connect San Miguel de Tucumán with the cities of Los Cuarteles, Villa Luján (también llamada Villa del Pueblo Nuevo), Villa Marcos Paz, Yerba Buena, and Parque Aconquija.
+On November 15, 1915, it was promulgated the law that allowed the Executive Power of Tucumán (at the time, Governor Ernesto Padilla) to create a freight and passenger rail line to connect San Miguel de Tucumán with the cities of Los Cuarteles, Villa Luján (también llamada Villa del Pueblo Nuevo), Villa Marcos Paz, Yerba Buena, and Parque Aconquija.

 The initiative was known as "Tranvía Rural" and the service was opened to the public on June 29, 1916.

 Route

 The railway started at Plaza Alberdi (the square at the Central Argentine Railway station) and ran west on Calle Santiago del Estero, turned right into Avenida Mitre and followed it until they turned left into Avenida Manuel Belgrano.
 Here it passed the depot and the workshops.
 It ran west to the Avenida Ejército del Norte, then turned south along Calle Córdoba (now Calle Don Bosco).
 On the Calle Aconquija (now Calle Luis Federico Nougués) it ran to the Avenida Mate de Luna, which it followed to the terminus Horco Molle at today's El Corte roundabout at the foot of the San Javier Hill.